 There are plenty of stunning beaches on Maui, suiting every need from surfing to sunbathing.
 But if you’re on Maui with kids in tow, you want a beach that doesn’t threaten to drown your child with every wave.
 Us parents deserve to relax a little on our family beach day, and Baby Beach was created by the gods that get it.
 This protected lagoon is made possible by an exposed stretch of reef, which tame the North Shore waves.
 The white sand beach stretches for miles, with treasure piles of heart-shaped rocks and vibrant shell fragments.
 This spot isn’t only for babies.
 The calm waters make for a perfect lap pool.
 And the wooded hills behind offer some welcomed shade during the midday heat.
 My girls favorite part is when a giant sea turtle takes a detour into the lagoon, delighting them every time it pops its head above the water.

 Maui has its fair share of friendly critters, and living on the North Shore means you share your living space with them.
 While I definitely haven’t taken to the thumb-sized cockroaches or the hand-size cane spiders, the geckos are ok in my book.
 Especially because my kids assumed that these reptiles are their household pets.
 The rare occasion that they would actually get to hold them happened when a gecko was found dead or near death.
-On an extremely cold winter night, my older daughter found a gecko nearly frozen to death and took it under her wing.
+On an extremely cold winter night on Maui, my older daughter found a gecko nearly frozen to death and took it under her wing.
 Sunning it during the day and gently placing it in a dishcloth bed at night, this little guy found his will to live and sauntered out of our care by the third day.

 We would make our weekly trip to the grocery store, and our very last stop in the store would be the fruit section.
 Every color in the rainbow was present, many of them very tropical and unfamiliar.
 We would pick a new fruit to try each time, adding a little mystery to our breakfast smoothies.
 From Soursop to Ice Cream Beans, there was never a shortage of yummy finds.
 If you need a little tropical fruit guidance, check out this helpful Hawaiian Tropical Fruit Guide.